-Personal information is held on the Central Credit Register for a period of five years from the date the last loan was paid off.
+Where all liabilities under the loan agreement have been discharged, the credit information is held on the Central Credit Register for a period 5 years after the loan is discharged.

 Each time you or a prospective lender obtains your credit report, a record is created on your credit report, called a footprint.
 This footprint records the date, the lender name, and the reason why that particular lender sought your credit report.

 The footprint is shown at the end of the report and shows those lenders who have enquired on your credit report in the last 5 years.

 However, a lender when they make an enquiry, will only be shown those lenders who have enquired on your credit report in the last 2 years.